GaiaMarangon/PhD-Stability_KGW/README.md

 # Read me

-This folder contains an implementation of the radial linearized perturbation problem for the Klein-Gordon-Wave system.
-It includes the following files:
+This folder contains a `MATLAB` implementation of the radial linearized perturbation problem for the Klein-Gordon-Wave system.
+It includes the following `.m` files:
-1. `main_spectralSolver`
+1. `main_spectralSolver`, solving the spectral problem
-2. `main_spectralElaborate_nFixed`
+2. `main_spectralElaborate_nFixed` performing some analysis at fixed $n$ (excitation index of the eigenstate serving as a background for the perturbations)
-2. `main_spectralElaborate_nVary`
+2. `main_spectralElaborate_nVary` performing some analysis across different values of $n$ (excitation index of the eigenstate serving as a background for the perturbations)

 ## Problem
 The Klein-Gordon-Wave problem reads: